Ian Adams: Globe and Mail

+Novelist

-During the 1970s and 1980s Adams lived, worked and traveled extensively in South and Central America, mostly covering the so-called "dirty wars".
-From this period came the novel Becoming Tania (published by McClelland and Stewart), the love story of Che Guevara and his compañera Tania who was killed with Che in the Bolivian jungle.
-Adams' screenplay adaptation, Tango Duro, was nominated in 2005 for the Writers Guild of Canada's Best Unproduced Screenplay: the Jim Burt Prize.
+During the 1970s and 1980s Adams lived, worked, and traveled extensively in South and Central America, where he covered the so-called "dirty wars" of the late 20th century, leading to his novel Becoming Tania, published by McClelland and Stewart, a love story of Che Guevara and his compañera Tania who was killed with Che Guevara in the jungle of Bolivia.
+Adams' screenplay adaptation of the novel, Tango Duro, was nominated for the Jim Burt Prize in 2005, the Writers Guild of Canada's Best Unproduced Screenplay.

-His 1977 novel, S – Portrait of a Spy, led to a libel suit in which a former RCMP Security Service officer Leslie James Bennett claimed the central character, a Soviet mole who penetrated the RCMP, was modelled after him.
+His novel, S – Portrait of a Spy, published in 1977, resulted in a libel suit in which a former RCMP Security Service officer Leslie James Bennett claimed the central character, a Soviet mole who penetrated the RCMP, was modelled after him.
 The publisher stopped distribution of the book despite the fact that 12,000 copies had already been sold and a deal to turn the book into a movie was cancelled as a result.
 The case was settled out of court with Adams paying Bennett $30,000 and agreeing to add a disclaimer to the book.
 The novel was adapted into a play, in 1984 by Adams and Rick Salutin.

 Film adaptations

-Ian Adams and his writing partner and son, Riley Adams, have turned several of his seven published novels into movies.
-S – Portrait of a Spy, was scheduled for production as a feature film (by Alberta Filmworks) in the spring of 2006.
+Adams and his writing partner and son, Riley Adams, have turned several of his seven published novels into movies.
+S – Portrait of a Spy, was scheduled for production as a feature film (by Alberta Filmworks) in spring 2006.